 Why is the Crust of the Pizza So Important?

 The crust of any pizza is like the foundation on which the pizza is made.
 If there is no crust, we will have nothing but assortments full of exotic toppings, cheese, and some sauce.

-If there were no crust in the pizza, there would not have been the pizza that we know it as today.
-A pizza crust provides the base on which the pizza is made to look and work the way it is supposed to.
+If there were no crust in the pizza, there would not have been the pizza we know today.
+A pizza crust provides the base on which the pizza is made to look and work as it should.